honganqi/Attendance-System/README.md

 3. Make the installer executable: `chmod +x ./installer.sh`
 4. Run the installer as root with `sudo -E ./install.sh`.
     - The `-E` option is needed to pass environment variables to the Docker installer script.
-    - The installer will ask for the **username** of the **non-root user** specified in the Raspberry Pi OS Imager customization options screen.
     - See below [Installation: Package Dependencies](./README.md#installation-package-dependencies) for details on what it does.
 This is a multi-step process which took about 1 hour on my Raspberry Pi 3B.
+5. The installer will ask for details:
+    - **username** of the **non-root user**: the one specified in the Raspberry Pi Imager customization options screen
+    - time zone in `Country/City` format: list available in https://timezonedb.com/time-zones and https://en.wikipedia.org/wiki/List_of_tz_database_time_zones
+    - backend URL: leave it as `backend` if using the default Docker containers
+    - hostname or IP address of this server: IP address or the hostname specified in the Raspberry Pi Imager customization options screen
+    - database credentials you want to set (optional)
-5. Reboot the Raspberry Pi after installation is complete.
+6. Reboot the Raspberry Pi after installation is complete.
 You should see the terminal's clock window after rebooting.

 ## Installation: Package Dependencies
 I have provided scripts assist in the installation but they are also detailed after this section.